markymark501998/Parallel-Grobner-Basis-GPU-Calculation/sage_implementation/README.md

 -The want to give yourself a headache figuring this out on your own

 ### Execution:
-To compile the shared object (big thanks to Robert T. McGibbon's source code for this):
+To compile the shared object (big thanks to Robert T. McGibbon's source code for helping us understand how do this):

 `$ sudo python setup.py install`